base-link/base/readme.md

 Also of note, is that the `code` object which you'll see throughout the compiler TypeScript codebase is basically a global object which is constructed through circular module imports/exports.
-I feel this way is a simple and clean way to do this, despite the circular references.
+I feel this way is Ddo this, despite the circular references.
 If you have strong opinions on a different non-circular way, which isn't hacky and you have a clean solution for it, please bring it up as always looking for ways to improve the code.

 This TS compiler code will eventually (probably in multi-year timeframe) ideally be replaced with native link text code instead.
 So not making